List of Witches of East End characters: Maura Thatcher

 Maura Thatcher, played by Gillian Barber, is an old woman whose husband was killed by Penelope disguised as Joanna.
 She tried to send Joanna to jail, but Wendy used a memory spell, which is irreversible, to erase her memory of the murderer.
 However, the spell had unintended consequences and caused Maura to begin hallucinating, eventually leading to her being committed to a psychiatric facility.
 Joanna and Wendy cast another spell, allowing her mind to remain in a peaceful dream world where her husband was still alive and the attack had never happened.

 Amy Matthews

 Amy Matthews, played by Tiya Sircar, is Dash's partner at the hospital.
-She dated Killian briefly until she found out that he had feelings for Freya, and was later killed by Penelope using liquefied Ramus Mortium.
+She dated Killian briefly until she found out that he had feelings for Freya, and was later killed by Penelope using liquefied Argentium.

 Victor

 Victor, played by Joel Gretsch, is Joanna's ex-husband and Freya, Ingrid and Frederick's father.
 He had kept his distance for all of the centuries, only to be sought out by Wendy when Freya loses her powers.
 In the season one finale, he recognizes Killian as Henry, Freya's lover from one of her past lives, and tells her this.

 Victor is killed in Season 2 by the Zurkas, who are trying to open the Portal to Asgard.